Which place is cheaper, Salzburg or Athens?

 Salzburg is very walkable.
 The old town is very walkable, but if you stay outside of the main tourist areas, you'll likely want to take a bus.

 Athens is a big city with plenty to do.
+Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Many travelers enjoy the food and shopping when visiting the quaint destination of Salzburg.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Athens is a popular place that is full of things to see and experience.
+Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.

 Salzburg is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.